blindly/vmware/README.md

     - Logs into VRA via cloudclient and creates a package for all blueprints.
   - propertyGroupPKG.sh
     - Logs into VRA via cloudclient and creates a package for all property groups.
 Note: Only the property groups with visibility "This Tenant" is seen.
+  - importZIP.sh
+    - Logs into VRA via cloudclient and restores an exported ZIP.